HarshalGupta3011/Cross-Momentum-Trading-Bot/README.md

 Zerodha access tokens expire daily at midnight.
 For fully automated running, you need a way to refresh the token daily.
 Options:

 1. **Manual**: Run `python login.py` each morning before market open
-2. **TOTP automation**: Use `pyotp` with your Zerodha TOTP secret to automate the login flow (requires some extra setup — see Kite Connect docs)
+2. **TOTP automation**: type your zerodha user id, password and totp secret in config.py

 ---